EasyRPG/easyrpg.org/content/player/guide/webplayer.md

 ### How it works

-Web request are asynchronous.
+Web requests are asynchronous.
 This means that all assets like pictures and music must be fetched asynchronously.
 When the Player wants to display a new graphic it will appear on the desktop versions (Windows, Linux, Android, ...) immediately but on the web it will be invisible while the file is downloaded.